jpKuji/evm-tools/README.md

 3. Derive wallets from each mnemonic (configurable via `WALLETS_PER_MNEMONIC`)
 4. **Display wallet addresses and balances** grouped by mnemonic
 5. **Ask for confirmation** - you can review the wallets and cancel if needed
-6. Approve unlimited USDC and VULT spending for Uniswap V3 Position Manager
+6. Approve unlimited USDC and VULT spending for:
+   - Uniswap V3 Position Manager
+   - Uniswap V3 Swap Router
+7. **Smart skip**: Already approved tokens are automatically skipped (no unnecessary transactions)
-7. Wait for transaction confirmations
+8. Wait for transaction confirmations
-8. Display a summary of all approvals
+9. Display a detailed summary showing successful, skipped, and failed approvals

+**Key Features**:
-**Interactive Confirmation**: The tool will show you all derived wallet addresses with their ETH balances and ask you to confirm before proceeding with any transactions.
-This gives you a chance to verify everything is correct and that you have sufficient gas fees.
+- **Interactive Confirmation**: The tool shows you all wallet addresses with their ETH balances and asks you to confirm before proceeding
+- **Smart Approval Checking**: Automatically detects existing unlimited approvals and skips them to save gas fees
+- **Comprehensive Coverage**: Approves for both Position Manager (for liquidity) and Swap Router (for swaps)

-**Example**: With 3 mnemonics and `WALLETS_PER_MNEMONIC=1`, you'll have 3 total wallets (1 from each mnemonic).
+**Example**: With 3 mnemonics and `WALLETS_PER_MNEMONIC=1`, you'll have 3 total wallets.
+Each wallet will process up to 4 approvals (USDC + VULT for 2 contracts = 4 total).

 #### Example Output